plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ## Using Selfservice with API v3.0
 plenigo offers a complete customer selfservice portal, where users can manage their SSO profiles, payment methods and orders.

-You can embedd this selfservice portal into your website with a single Javascript method: `new plenigo.Snippets(plenigoCustomerSession, {elementId: "plenigoSnippets"}).start();`.
-Where `plenigoCustomerSession` represents the plenigoSessionString.
+You can embedd this selfservice portal into your website with a single Javascript method: `new plenigo.Snippets(plenigoTransferToken, {elementId: "plenigoSnippets"}).start();`.
+Where `plenigoTransferToken` represents a secure transfer token for a plenigoSessionString.

-You can create such a session with an api call (https://api.plenigo-stage.com/#operation/createCustomerSession) or with the plenigo SSO functionality.
+### Create a session
+If you are using plenigo SSO you should already have a plenigo session string.
+Otherwise you have to create a plenigo session with an api call [https://api.plenigo-stage.com/#operation/createCustomerSession](https://api.plenigo-stage.com/#operation/createCustomerSession).
+You can limit sessions in the plenigo backend, the default limit is 2 sessions per user.
+If you then create a 3rd session, you will get an error message and have to delete one of the existing sessions.

+### Create a transfer token
+For security reasons it is not recommended to work directly with this session string in any frontend application, javascript or html, since 3rd parties will have access to it.
+Thats why plenigo uses a mechanism called plenigo transfer token.
+It is used to generate a single one time token out of a session to be able to share it.
+To create a transfer token use the following call: [https://api.plenigo-stage.com/#operation/createTransferToken](https://api.plenigo-stage.com/#operation/createTransferToken).

 ### Starting Snippets
 ```html